 This release brings significant improvements to the Hyperscale job sync functionality.
 You can now import jobs with rulesets containing structured data applied to data columns.
 As a result, you will receive a connector, structuredDataFormats, and a dataset ready for immediate use.

-OpenShift deployment for Hyperscale and Enhanced volume management This release introduces the capability to deploy the Hyperscale Compliance Orchestrator on an OpenShift cluster.
+• OpenShift deployment for Hyperscale and Enhanced volume management cluster.
 In addition, multiple customization options have been added to allow you to use persistent volumes with different customer needs.